apache/submarine/website/docs/devDocs/Development.md

 ## Overview

 From [Getting Started/Submarine Local Deployment](../gettingStarted/localDeployment.md), you already know that Submarine is installed and uninstalled by Helm.
-As you can see by `kubectl get pods`, there are six major components in Submarine, including `notebook-controller`, `pytorch-operator`, `submarine-database`, `submarine-server`, `submarine-traefik` and `tf-job-operator`.
+As you can see by `kubectl get pods`, there are nine major components in Submarine, including `notebook-controller`, `pytorch-operator`, `submarine-database`, `submarine-minio`, `submarine-mlflow`, `submarine-server`, `submarine-tensorboard`, `submarine-traefik`, and `tf-job-operator`.
 They are launched as pods in kubernetes from the corresponding docker images.

 Some of the components are borrowed from other projects (kubeflow, traefik), including `notebook-controller`, `pytorch-operator`, `submarine-traefik` and `tf-job-operator`.
-The rest of them are built by ourselves, including `submarine-database` and `submarine-server`.
+The rest of them are built by ourselves, including `submarine-database`, `submarine-minio`, `submarine-mlflow`, `submarine-tensorboard`, and `submarine-server`.

 The purpose of the components are as the following: